 The skinny: Supply is limited, while demand is growing tremendously.
 Every day more businesses use Bitcoin, and this is not just online businesses.
 Yesterday I read about yet another bar, the first in Shanghai to accept Bitcoin.

-And here’s why I feel more confident than ever about this:
+And here’s why I feel more confident in recent news on the bitcoin market than ever:

 - Technology: Major vulnerabilities have not yet been discovered.
 You would think that after all the analysis performed by countless experts, not to mention countless tech-thieves trying to find weaknesses, by now something would be found.
 Especially considering what a single BTC fetches these days ($270 USD at least!).
 I believe it is safe to say, at this point, that the technology is solid.
 I believe in the next couple of years, the technology will improve so much that we’re going to see Bitcoin in taxis, restaurants, food trucks, and so on.
 Because if a food stall can use their smart phone to accept value, instead of buying one of those ugly rechargeable credit card swipers, they saved money (and companies like Square already monetize on that premise).